 How do I best manage my eczema symptoms?

 The best way manage your eczema is to uncover your triggers .
 Avoiding certain foods, fabrics or activities may help avoid a flare up.
 Keeping your skin moisturised and managing a neutral temperature at home will also help to reduce skin irritation.
-When your symptoms do flare up, our Billie Goat soap formulas are created with active ingredients and have been shown to help relieve those nasty eczema symptoms.
+When your symptoms do flare up, our Billie Goat formulas are created with active ingredients and have been shown to help relieve those nasty eczema symptoms.